apache/druid/docs/development/extensions-core/k8s-jobs.md

 #### Lazy Loading of Pod Templates

-Whenever the Overlord wants to spin up a Kubernetes task pod, it will first read the relevant pod template files, and then create a task pod according to the specifications of the pod template file.
+Whenever the Overlord wants to spin up a Kubernetes task pod, it will first read the relevant pod template file, and then create a task pod according to the specifications of the pod template file.
 This is helpful when you want to make configuration changes to the task pods (e.g. increase/decrease CPU limit or resources).
 You can edit the pod template files directly, and the next task pod spun up by the Overlord will reflect these changes in its configurations.

 #### Pod template selection